FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 </table>

-# 4. Data Types for Describing Contributors

-Genealogical research is performed and data is gathered by a living person or organization.
-This section describes the data types that are used to provide information about contributors of genealogical data.

 <a id="online-account"/>

-## 4.1 The "OnlineAccount" Data Type
+## 3.9 The "OnlineAccount" Data Type

 The `OnlineAccount` data type defines a description of an account in an online web application.